There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Modern version: Jason Moran

-Inventive modern jazz pianist Jason Moran has recorded a huge range of repertoire from jazz history and beyond and paid tribute to Fats Waller on his 2014 ‘All Rise: An Elegy For Fats Waller’.
+Inventive modern jazz pianist Jason Moran has recorded a huge range of repertoire from jazz history and beyond and paid tribute to Fats Waller on his 2014 album ‘All Rise: An Elegy For Fats Waller’.

 24. Mack The Knife – Ella Fitzgerald